Smile-SA/rating-operator/documentation/API.md

 **GET `/nodes/<node>/rating`**

-- Get the price for a given node, per hour and per metric.
+- Get the rate for a given node, per hour and per metric.

 **GET `/nodes/<node>/namespaces`**